LastNeveral/081802-SWJTU/README.md

 - Senior year
 <br>

 This 4 dirs mainly store some PPT and homework for the course, You will also find some exam questions and standardized highlights for the class of 2020.
+Of course, Do not expect too much, it's incomplete.

+<font color=red>Add a director "Interview Summary"(2023.9.8)</font>

-Of course, Do not expect too much, it's incomplete. *If anybody has more additional learning materials and willing to share, please contact me.*
+<font color=blue>*If anybody has more additional learning materials and willing to share, please contact me.* </font>
 <br>

 Finally, I wish this repository can really help you.